 1 – “Print Your City” bringing a 3D printer to convert “plastic waste” into a few pieces of urban furniture’s.
 This method of transforming plastic to an object of lower quality (from food grade to non-food grade plastic) is called downgrading/downscaling/downcycling, therefore it is not circular as the material can’t be kept in the loop.
 Zero Waste Montenegro as well as Zero Waste Europe do NOT support downcycling of material: though Zero Waste principle discourages the use of single-use products/packaging, when they exist, the next best alternative is to recycle them – so keeping a material in a ‘loop’ (= circular economy).
 If a city would print urban furniture’s with all the plastic bottles Coca-Cola produces every year, we would drown under plastic benches in our cities!

 2- “Recycle at the Beach” which is a beach clean-up to ‘boost awareness for recycling and educate people on how to recycle’.
-Recycling is very low on the waste hierarchy, for a reason: recycling (meaning re-processing material into new ones) requires lots of water and energy to make and transport, and recycled plastic looses its quality through multiple cycles and can only be recycled a limited amount of time.
+As you know, recycling is quite low on the waste hierarchy, as it requires lots of water and energy to make and transport (Recycling is the re-processing of raw material into new ones).
+And only high quality and clean plastic can be recycled to the same grade a large number of times.
+The best way to collect high-quality plastic?
+DRS.
 The main goal of a clean-up should be littering prevention and awareness in reducing single-use plastic consumption.

 3 – “Interactive recycling and circular economy center” to educate people and schools on the values of the circular economy and a new approach to waste management.
-Which is a good thing, providing that this center will not be used to misinformed citizen on a false definition of circular economy – as shown in the 2 previous components of its program.
+Such element can potentially be a good thing, providing that this center will not be used to misinformed citizen on a misleading definition of circular economy – as shown in the 2 previous components of its program.